ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 Keep focuses on executing calculation over encrypted data, Linnia on the other hand has a broader approach where the computation represents only one part of the project and it would be interesting if Linnia could use Keep as its computation network.

 **Enigma**
 Enigma [[4](https://www.enigma.co/enigma_full.pdf)] is a decentralized computation platform connected to an existing blockchain.
 Its goal is to build privacy by design without the need of a third-party using private smart contracts.
 Unlike blockchains, computations and data storage are not replicated by every node in the network.
 Only a small subset performs each computation over different parts of the data.
 Linnia uses smart contracts in order to allow users to share their data, control access permission from outside applications and do calculation over their encrypted data.
 The smart contracts platform used by Enigma could be very useful for Linnia to protect user privacy.

 **Two major differences between Enigma and Keep:**

 Keep is working on a narrow approach rather than build a grand approach to “private smart contracts”.
 Keep focuses on mitigating attacks such as Sybil attacks [[5](https://en.wikipedia.org/wiki/Sybil_attack)] while Enigma risks of having a large attack surface because of the private smart contracts platform which creates bigger attack surface.

 On the other hand, Enigma's unique technology of private smart contracts allows the code itself to be run off-chain when it needs to be private and the nodes running these private contracts to prove they have executed correctly the contract.
 On the technical side, Keep is building on-chain Random Number Generators (RNG) while both Enigma and Keep use SMPC (Secure MultiParty Computation) to query data and compute over it in a distributed way.
 Data will be stored using decentralized solutions for both of these projects.

 **Ocean**
 The Ocean Protocol [[6](https://oceanprotocol.com/tech-whitepaper.pdf)] includes a protocol that makes use of curation markets to categorize the value of encrypted data in order to enable a decentralized data marketplace.

-Niki Williams please what should wee make a title here?
+### **Competitive Landscape ANALYSIS**

 |	|UX focus 	|Identity Centric	|Data Privacy 	|Permissions & Policies 	|Interoperability focus	|
 |---	|---	|---	|---	|---	|---	|